Bubbles (Trailer Park Boys)

-Bubbles is a fictional character in the television series Trailer Park Boys.
+Bubbles is a fictional character in the Canadian television series Trailer Park Boys.
 The character is portrayed by Mike Smith.
 Bubbles is one of the three main protagonists on the show along with Ricky and Julian.
-He was created by series creator Mike Clattenburg.
-Bubbles also appears in three feature-length films: Trailer Park Boys: The Movie (2006), Countdown to Liquor Day (2009), and Don't Legalize It (2014).
+He was created by Mike Smith.
+Bubbles also appears in four feature-length films: Trailer Park Boys: The Movie (2006), Countdown to Liquor Day (2009), Don't Legalize It (2014), and Standing on the Shoulders of Kitties (2024).
 Bubbles also appears in numerous spin-offs, including Out of the Park: Europe, Out of the Park: USA, and The Animated Series, voiced by Mike Smith.